Europe

 During my visit, the open pages were lackluster and displayed little of the famed illuminations.
 However, the overall experience was satisfying.

-The tour then tours the Long Room with its Gaia display.
+The tour then visits the Long Room, featuring the Gaia display.
 This is a floating virtual image of the globe twirling above the main floor.
 It was mesmerizing.

 The majority of the books in the Old Library were not shelved during my visit.
-However, there were several Irish artifacts, like the harp, that is a symbol of Ireland.
+However, there were several Irish artifacts, like the harp, which is a symbol of Ireland.

 There is a virtual light and sound show in The Book of Kells 360, which reimagines the Book of Kells.
 There is seating for this show.
 The Secret Life of the Collections is another interactive show that highlights the library’s collection.

-There is a guided tour of the Book of Kells with a maximum of 16 people.
+A guided tour of the Book of Kells is available, accommodating a maximum of 16 people.
 This tour starts at €55.

 The address of Trinity College is College Green, Dublin 2, Ireland.